Program-Understanding/oxide/README.md

 * Termcolor
 * Networkx
 * numpy
+* graphviz
+* pydot
+* matplotlib

 If you are using **MacOS**, you will need to install GNU objdump.
 With Brew, `brew install binutils` and symlink `gobjdump` to `/usr/local/bin/gobjdump`.

-....
+If you are using **linux** and want to print a call graph, you may need to install 'python3-tk' ....